ErikPelli/MinecraftLightServer/README.md

 Everything has been adapted and rewritten to make code easy to understand

+## Known problems
+- A user can only re-enter after the KeepAlive has removed him from the players' map, and the client must have closed the connection

 ## Changes for the future
 - Support for chunk generation
 - Support for mobs